strangenewcoder/VeeamDesigner-public/walkthrough.md

 Each project lives in its own subdirectory under `projects/`.
 This keeps all project files together and makes it easy to manage multiple independent projects side by side.

+Open a new command prompt, and go to the veeamdesigner root directory.

 Create the project folder (in the example is named ***myproject***) and copy the reference database into it:

 ```